 Good personal appearance is conducive to a positive learning atmosphere.
 It is each student's responsibility to come to school clean and properly dressed.
 Apparel must meet with health and safety codes, be in good repair, and not interfere with the educational process.
 Any questions concerning appropriateness of dress will be handled on an individual basis.
-Any form of dress that may cause disruption to the educational process as determined by FCSD #21 administration is subject to confiscation.
+Any form of dress that may cause disruption to the educational process as determined by FWHS and/or FCSD #21 administration is subject to confiscation.

-Any clothing/back pack item or accessory that is deemed by school officials to advocate, represent, promote or advance gang activity, violence, racism, sexual behavior, obscene language, alcohol, or drug usage or distribution is prohibited.
+Any clothing/backpack item or accessory that is deemed by school officials to advocate, represent, promote or advance gang activity, violence, racism, sexual behavior, obscene language, alcohol, or drug usage or distribution is prohibited.
 Identification and confiscation of such items will be at the discretion of FWHS and/or FCSD #21.
 Confiscated items will either be returned to the student when they leave school for the day, parents may be required to bring clothing for the student or the student may be sent home.
 Additionally, FWHS and/or FCSD #21 authorities may prohibit specific clothing or other items at their discretion, including (but not limited to) the following:

-- O Clothing which creates an offensive environment by the display of slogans, objects or pictures which are sexually suggestive, or which promote the use of drugs, alcohol. - O Immodest clothing; spaghetti straps, short shirts, sleeveless shirts, exposed bellies, extremely tight fitting, see through or exposed under garments, etc as deemed inappropriate by administration. - O Shorts and skirts must extend to the fingertips when arms and fingers are straight to the sides of the body.
-Proper footwear (shoes, sandals, etc) must be worn in the building. - O Belts that overly extend past the buckle and hang down. - O 'Heely' shoes or roller-skates in the building. - O Pants must not fall below hip bones. - O Chains and spikes are not permitted. - O No hats, visors, bandanas or other head covering will be worn in the building and will be left in lockers / classrooms during the normal school day. - O Sunglasses or dark glasses should not be worn in the buildings- unless a doctor's note is provided. - Red, blue or any other color deemed by building administration to be associated with gang behavior. - Due to allergies and asthma issues, perfumes, body sprays, etc should only be applied before school.
+\sqcup Clothing which creates an offensive environment by the display of slogans, objects or pictures which are sexually suggestive, or which promote the use of drugs, alcohol.
+Immodest clothing; spaghetti straps, short shirts, sleeveless shirts, exposed bellies, extremely tight fitting, see through or exposed undergarments, etc as deemed inappropriate by administration.
+Shorts and skirts must extend to the fingertips when arms and fingers are straight to sides of body.
+Proper footwear (shoes, sandals, etc) must be worn in the building.
+Belts that overly extend past the buckle and hang down.
+Roller-skates or 'heely' shoes in the building.
+Pants must not fall below hip bones.
+Chains and spikes are not permitted.
+No hats, visors, hoods, bandanas or other head covering will be worn in the building and will be left in lockers during the normal school day.
+Sunglasses or dark glasses should not be worn in the buildings - unless a doctor's note is provided.
+Red, blue or any other color deemed by building administration to be associated with gang behavior.
+Due to allergies and asthma issues, perfumes, body sprays, etc should only be applied before school.
 If these items are being sprayed in the hallways, they will be held until the end of the school day.
 Repeat occurrences will result in items being held for longer periods of time or until guardian pick up.

-Backpacks, fanny packs, purses, etc are to be left in lockers during school hours.
+Backpacks, fanny packs, purses, etc., are to be left in lockers during school hours.